creativestyle/amazon-payments-advanced-doc/installation.rst

 Manual installation
 ~~~~~~~~~~~~~~~~~~~

-* Go to `Creativestyle Magento 1.x connect channel <https://connect.creativestyle.de/Creativestyle_AmazonPayments>`_ and download the recent installation package of the extension.
-Unpack the downloaded file to your Magento root directory.
+* :ref:`troubleshooting-contact-support` to obtain a copy of the installation package of this extension.
+Unpack the received file to your Magento root directory.

 .. note::
-   If you are using any VCS (git, svn, mercurial) for versioning your shop basecode, you can also commit the content of the downloaded file to the VCS repository and next deploy it to your shop.
+   If you are using any VCS (git, svn, mercurial) for versioning your shop basecode, you can also commit the content of the received file to the VCS repository and next deploy it to your shop.

 * Proceed to the :ref:`post-installation-steps`.